ericoporto/ags-manual-wiki/Settingupthegame.md

 to import.
 Alternatively, you can import the entire image with the "Import whole image" button.

-*NOTE (256-colour only): You may well find that the colours on your graphic look slightly strange in the AGS Editor.
-This is because the sprites are only allocated, by default, the first 41 of the palette colours (see the [palette section](Settingupthegame#palette-setup)), so your graphic will be remapped to this much smaller palette.
-If you find that many of your imported sprites look strange, you can increase the number of colours assigned to sprites, at the expense of background colours (again see the section above for information on how to do this).*
+*NOTE (256-color only): You may well find that the colors on your graphic look slightly strange in the AGS Editor.
+This is because the sprites are only allocated, by default, the first 41 of the palette colors (see the [palette section](Settingupthegame#palette-setup)), so your graphic will be remapped to this much smaller palette.
+If you find that many of your imported sprites look strange, you can increase the number of colors assigned to sprites, at the expense of background colors (again see the section above for information on how to do this).*

 If your sprite will only be used in one room then alternatively you can use the "use background palette" option, which will remap your graphic to the palette of the room currently loaded, giving much better results.
-Note, however, that if you do this, and then try and use the sprite on another screen, its colours will most likely be screwed up.
+Note, however, that if you do this, and then try and use the sprite on another screen, its colors will most likely be screwed up.
 To use the room palette, check the "Use room background" check-box.
 Make sure to un-check this box before you import any other sprites.

-NOTE: The transparent colour used by AGS is palette index 0 (for 256-colour sprites) and RGB (255,0,255) for hi-color.
-Any pixels you draw on imported sprites in these colours will be transparent.
+NOTE: The transparent color used by AGS is palette index 0 (for 256-color sprites) and RGB (255,0,255) for hi-color.
+Any pixels you draw on imported sprites in these colors will be transparent.

 You can group imported sprites into folders.
 This prevents the main sprite list from becoming too long.
 By default, the Sprite Manager